bebraw/yeswejekyll/index.md

 ### \_site

 This directory contains Jekyll output.
 Usually you will want to exclude this directory from your revision control.
 In case of Git just include it at your [.gitignore](https://www.kernel.org/pub/software/scm/git/docs/gitignore.html).

+In case you want to understand better how Jekyll works investigate the output with care.

 ## Understanding Templating